 Through a carefully selected program of study, students have the opportunity to discover a broad scope of the American justice system.
 Start with a series of introductory survey classes, then select a direction that appeals to you: security, industrial and retail security, or international criminal justice.

 |JUS 101||Introduction to Criminal Justice||This course covers the nature, scope and impact of crime in the United States, independent and interdependent operations and procedures of police, courts and corrections, and introductory theories of crime and delinquency.
 The course introduces the justice model in a systematic way whereby students delve into the numerous components of the justice system including law enforcement, legal and judicial process and correctional operations.
 Career opportunities will be fully covered throughout the course.|

 |POL 306||The American Legal Tradition||This course offers a broad introduction to the American legal tradition, including the structure and function of the courts, the legal profession, legal education, and the politics of judicial selection.
 As an introduction to what it means to "think like a lawyer" in the United States, students learn how to write parts of a predictive legal memorandum of the type that first-year law students learn how to write, in which they analyze a legal issue of concern to hypothetical clients by applying the reasoning and conclusions in selected judicial opinions to the facts of the clients' case.|

 Our Manchester campus aims to keep tuition and related costs low for our students so that you can pursue your degree and your goals.
-More than 90% of our students receive some form of financial aid, and students who qualify could receive up to $20,000 in grants and scholarships.

-Southern New Hampshire University is a private, nonprofit institution accredited by the New England Association of Schools and Colleges as well as several other accrediting bodies.
-More...
+Southern New Hampshire University is a private, nonprofit institution accredited by the New England Commission of Higher Education (NECHE) as well as several other accrediting bodies.